 By Malcolm Chenu

 Described by Sir David Attenborough as the most beautiful thing he has ever seen, the Great Barrier Reef is a marine miracle.
-The 2300 kilometre (1430 mile) living coral masterpiece runs down the north-east coast of Australia and is teeming with diverse marine life, including reef sharks, manta rays, sea turtles and countless colourful fish.
+The 2,300 kilometre (1,430 mile) living coral masterpiece runs down the north-east coast of Australia and is teeming with diverse marine life, including reef sharks, manta rays, sea turtles and countless colourful fish.
 There are many ways to experience this natural wonder, and tours depart from towns and cities all along the Great Barrier Reef coastline.
-Here are seven of our favourite day trips.
+Here are our favourite day trips.

 Whitehaven Beach is a seven-kilometre (4.3-mile) stretch of pure white silica sand, with Hill Inlet at one end.
 Tourists come from all over the world to marvel at its beauty.
 It's in the same area as the Great Barrier Reef's Heart Reef, a beautiful coral arrangement in the shape of a heart.
 You'll see them both on a half-day adventure with Air Whitsunday.
 You'll take off in a seaplane from Airlie Beach, soaring over the Whitsunday Islands and circling over Heart Reef for photos before landing on the water at a nearby coral lagoon.
 Here you will jump from the plane into the water and snorkel the Great Barrier Reef before taking off again and flying to picturesque Whitehaven Beach for a champagne lunch.
 After lunch you'll be returned to your accommodation.

 Departs from: Whitsunday Airport, Airlie Beach, Queensland.